 2017: Addition of a inter-ryuha embu-discussion at EKC hosted by Jürgen Seebeck.

-The next three EKC are already planned and have their own special features:
+The next two EKC are already planned and have their own special features:

 2019: EKC collaboration with Kōryūkai in Palazzo Rizzini, Hosted by Kōryūkai director: Lorenzo Quaresmini on September 7th and 8th.